|Corda Network trust root||Document history|

 6.1.1 Key Pair Generation

 A key pair generation must create a verifiable audit trail demonstrating that the security requirements for procedures were followed.
 The documentation of the procedure must be detailed enough to show that appropriate role separation was used.
-The CA has engaged an independent third party to validate the execution of the key generation procedures by witnessing the key generation ceremony for the root and subordinate keys and certificates.
+The CA has engaged an independent third party to validate the execution of the key generation procedures by witnessing the key generation ceremony for the Trust Root and subordinate keys and certificates.

 6.1.2 Private Key Delivery to Subscriber